Mikoyan MiG-29: India

 In March 2008, India signed a renewed agreement with Russia worth $960 million for upgrading its existing fleet of 69 MiG-29s, which would enable them to operate for another 25 to 40 years.
 The upgrades to Indian MiG-29s will be to the MiG-29UPG standard, the first six MiG-29s were to be upgraded in Russia with the remaining 63 MiGs to be upgraded by HAL in India.
 The upgrades included a new weapon control system, improved cockpit ergonomics, DRDO/DARE D-29 electronic warfare system, and upgraded weaponry including air-to-ground missiles and guided bombs.
 India also awarded a contract to Israel Aircraft Industries to provide avionics and subsystems for the upgrade.
 India sent the first six of its aircraft to Russia for upgrades in 2008.
 The first three aircraft were delivered to India in December 2012, more than two years behind schedule.
 In March 2009, the IAF expressed concern about the aircraft after 90 Russian MiG-29s were grounded after a crash.
 In March 2009, the IAF cleared all MiG-29s in its fleet as safe after an extensive inspection.
-In a disclosure to the Indian Parliament, the Indian defence minister said structural flawed had been identified in the MiG-29s with the possibility of cracks developing in the tail fin due to corrosion.
+In a disclosure to the Indian Parliament, the Indian Defence Minister said structural flaws had been identified in the MiG-29s with the possibility of cracks developing in the tail fin due to corrosion.
 After Russia shared the finding with India, which emerged after the crash of a Russian Air Force MiG-29 in December 2008, a repair and maintenance program was put in place to resolve the issue.